Skip to content

 6. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.

-1. WayToHealth production systems are not accessible directly over wireless channels.
+1. W2H production systems are not accessible directly over wireless channels.

 2. Wireless access is disabled on all production systems.